Are you wondering why more people aren’t filling out the forms on your website?

-Form analytics is the tracking and understanding of how your website visitors interact with your web forms.
+Form analytics are measurements of how your website visitors interact with your web forms.
 For example, you can track how many people see your form vs. actually fill it out, and where they’re getting stuck along the way.

 With that kind of data, you can figure out exactly how to improve your forms so you can get more leads and conversions.

 When a website visitor fills out your form, they instantly become an important lead.
 That’s because they’re telling you they’re ready and willing to move forward through your sales funnel.
 This is true for any type of web form, whether your visitors are requesting a quote, making a purchase, or just getting in contact with you for the first time.

 Tracking your form analytics can also help you…